-These Spicy Seared Scallops with Pasta is an easy and quick Date Night dinner, featuring sea scallops tossed in spices and seared to perfection!
+These Scallop Pasta Recipe is Scallop Fra Diavolo, a spicy scallop and pasta meal.
+It’s an easy and quick Date Night dinner, featuring sea scallops tossed in spices and seared to perfection!

 I have to tell you– I did NOT grow up eating scallops.
 For a long time, the only thing I knew about scallops was that sometimes they showed up in my meals at Red Lobster.
 And that is all I knew.

 A few years back, as my experience with seafood grew, and I started experimenting with different types of fish and shellfish, I grabbed some sea scallops on a whim.
 And then, I fell in love.
-These Spicy Seared Scallops with Pasta are fabulously rich and flavorful, take minutes to prepare, and are a perfect Date Night dinner.
+This scallop pasta recipe is a twist on the spicy shrimp fra diavolo, and features seared and spicy sea scallops served with pasta.

 When you’re shopping for scallops, whether it’s fresh or in the freezer aisle– look for dry scallops or chemical-free scallops.
 If they aren’t labeled, there’s a decent chance that you’re buying wet scallops.
 Wet scallops have been soaked in a phosphate bath– adding extra chemicals to the scallops to make them plumper.